koichincom/website/_posts/blog/2024-09-08-seven-things-i-learned-in-19-years-of-my-life.md

 ---
 layout: post
-title: "7 Things I Learned in 19 Years of my Life"
+title: "7 Things I Learned in 19 Years of My Life"
 date: 2024-09-08
+last_updated: blog
+author: Koichi Nakayamada
 categories: blog
-description: "Seven life lessons."
+description: "7 Principles for a Purposeful and Fulfilling Life"
+start_date:
+end_date:
 ---

 1. You were born to be free.
 Take others’ advice with a pinch of salt.
 Every action should eventually connected to your happiness, and its process can pleasure others.